 Historical development of the United States with special attention to the interplay of physical, economic, political, cultural, and social forces shaping the United States.
 Special attention will be given to democracy as a philosophy based on moral principles and values.
 (SP)

 HIS 2303 The History and Geography of New Mexico

 A study of how the history and geography of New Mexico have affected its political, cultural, and economic development.
 (SP)

-HIS 3103 Theory of History 3 Hours
+HIS 3143 History of Christianity to 1517 3 Hours